LMQL

 What is LMQL?

-LMQL (Language Model Query Language) is a programming language designed for interacting with Large Language Models (LLMs).
-Developed by the SRI Lab at ETH Zurich and contributors, LMQL enables developers to construct robust and modular LLM prompts using types, templates, constraints, and an optimizing runtime.
-It essentially brings procedural programming paradigms to the world of LLMs, making prompt engineering more structured and manageable.
+LMQL (Language Model Query Language) is a programming language specifically designed for interacting with Large Language Models (LLMs).
+It provides a robust and modular approach to LLM prompting, leveraging types, templates, constraints, and an optimizing runtime to ensure reliable and controllable results.
+LMQL aims to bridge the gap between traditional programming paradigms and the probabilistic nature of LLMs, enabling developers to build more sophisticated and predictable AI applications.

 How does LMQL work?